 - “Nothing can ever replace the amazing person I knew your wife to be.
 It is indeed sad to part ways with someone so sincere.
 May she rest in peace.”

-There are many reasons that coping with the loss of a colleague can present unique challenges.
-Going from seeing someone across the hall on a daily basis to never seeing him/her again is hard to fathom.
+Going from seeing someone across the hall on a daily basis to never seeing them again is hard to fathom.
 Look to these kind words of sympathy for the loss of a coworker to help guide you when drafting your short sympathy note for someone you work with.
+If you’ve lost someone on your team, you can add one of these condolence messages to a sympathy card for your coworkers to sign and send off to your coworker’s family.
+Even if you may not know them well, they’ll appreciate hearing from everyone who was in his or her life.

 - “I am so sorry to hear about your loss.
 My thoughts are with you.”